 Alan Stevenson House

-Alan Stevenson House is a substantial stone built bunkhouse enjoying a wonderful, peaceful location at the head of Hynish pier.
+Alan Stevenson House is a substantial stone built bunkhouse enjoying a peaceful location at the head of Hynish pier.
 Comfortably furnished throughout, with a sitting room featuring a solid fuel stove and tea and coffee facilities, an activity room with table tennis and a laundry and drying room.

 Alan Stevenson House sleeps up to 20 people.
 Larger groups can also rent our nearby properties Morton Boyd House (sleeps 8) and The Cottage (sleeps 6/8).

 Groups of 8 and over can book bed, breakfast, packed lunch and dinner with exclusive-use of the first floor throughout the year for £65 per person per night.